zumba/symbiosis/README.md

 ## Individual Event Registries

 As of `v1.2`, event registries have been added to allow for separation of events.
 This allows for "namespacing" your event registries.
 The `EventManager` remains backwards compatible as now the EventManager creates a static instance of an `EventRegistry`.
-Since the event structure is loosly coupled in the Plugin architecture, this allows for namespacing your event registries per plugin.
+Since the event structure is loosely coupled in the Plugin architecture, this allows for namespacing your event registries per plugin.

 ### Example Event Registry namespacing